Precertification Nursing Assistant Training (CNA)

 You must attend orientation and it must be at the site where you will be attending classes.

-- Orientation for Nevada County Campus students
+- Orientation for fall CNA program (Rocklin and Nevada County Campus students)

 Frequently Asked Questions

 - How many applications do you receive, and how many students are selected?